Skip to main content

 Noelle Sullivan is a medical and sociocultural anthropologist who has conducted ethnographic research on Tanzania’s health sector since 2005.
 Sullivan has served as core faculty for Northwestern’s Program of Global Health Studies since 2012.

 In 2018, Sullivan was named Charles Deering McCormick Distinguished Lecturer, Northwestern University’s highest honor for teaching stream faculty.
-She was a Faculty Fellow at the Alice Kaplan Institute for the Humanities (2019-2020), the Searle Center for Advancing Learning and Teaching (2018-2019), and Northwestern’s Public Voices Fellowship with the Op-Ed Project (2016-2017), and Curricular Fellowship Program of the Sexualities Project at Northwestern (2018-2021).
+She was also a Faculty Fellow at the Alice Kaplan Institute for the Humanities (2019-2020), a Fellow in the Searle Center for Advancing Learning and Teaching (2018-2019), and a Fellow in Northwestern’s Public Voices Fellowship with the Op-Ed Project (2016-2017).
+Currently, she participates as a Faculty Fellow in the Curricular Fellowship Program of the Sexualities Project at Northwestern (2018-2021).

-Sullivan’s book in progress, The Business of Good Intentions: Reframing the Global Health Volunteering Debate, examines real-world effects and implications of international voluntourism in under-resourced health sectors.
+Sullivan’s book in preparation, The Business of Good Intentions: Reframing the Global Health Volunteering Debate, examines the real-world effects and implications of international voluntourism in under-resourced health sectors.
 The book is based on empirical research in Tanzania since 2008, including over 1600 hours of observations of international volunteer-Tanzanian interactions in health facilities.
-The project explores how the for-profit voluntourism industry maps onto under-resourced health facilities in Tanzania and elsewhere, and to what effect for international volunteers and hosting health professionals, patients, and institutions.
-The Business of Good Intentions puts aside polarizing debates about voluntourism in health care settings and instead focuses on systematic drivers and wider implications of global health volunteering.
+The project examines how the for-profit voluntourism industry maps onto the under-resourced health system in Tanzania and elsewhere, and to what effect for international volunteers and hosting health professionals, patients, and institutions.
+The Business of Good Intentions puts aside polarizing debates about voluntourism in health care settings and instead focuses on systematic drives and wider implications of global health volunteering.
 In doing so, the book considers how history and economics collude in the for-profit voluntourism industry to seemingly render moral a variety of unmarked and problematic tropes that inform popular ideas about doing good elsewhere.
+Parts of this research have also been published in Global Public Health, and in the edited volume Volunteer Economies: The Politics and Ethics of Voluntary Labour in Africa (James Currey).

-Sullivan’s previous research was a longitudinal ethnographic investigation of Tanzanian health institutions in the wake of health sector reform and externally-funded global health interventions, primarily for HIV/AIDS, malaria, and reproductive health.
-It traces how public health facilities in Tanzania adopted, absorbed, and creatively engaged with constraints and opportunities presented by donor-funded and government-prioritized initiatives from 2005-2017.
-This study of remaking of public health sectors through market logics and global health intervention provides important insights about the broader impacts of scarcity, narrow health targets, and even narrower budgets on under-resourced health sectors in Tanzania, and beyond.
+Sullivan’s previous research was a longitudinal ethnographic investigation of Tanzanian health institutions in transition in the wake of health sector reform and externally-funded global health interventions, primarily for HIV/AIDS, malaria, and reproductive health.
+It traces the ways that public health facilities in Tanzania adopted, absorbed, and creatively engaged with the constraints and opportunities presented by donor-funded and government-prioritized initiatives from 2005-2017.
+With the Tanzanian government encouraging local institutions to establish public private partnerships, or PPPs, this research extends Sullivan’s 2008 original dissertation research to determine how institutions attempt to create PPPs and their own, institutionally-owned private businesses, in order to tackle pressing infrastructural and capacity shortages in the absence of government and donor support.
+This study of remaking of public health sectors through market logics and global health intervention provides important insights about the broader impacts of scarcity, narrow health targets, and even narrower budgets on opportunities and constraints that health sectors face in Tanzania, and beyond.
+This research has been published in peer reviewed journals including Africa: Journal of the International African Institute; Social Science and Medicine, Critical Public Health, Medical Anthropology, and Space and Culture.

 • Volunteerism and the Ethics of Help